 - Pain from provocative maneuvers to the hip (i.e. Faber test) and the absence of neurologic deficit

-- Joint asymmetry may be seen on CT and MRI.
+- Joint asymmetry as seen on CT and MRI.

 Evaluating the SI Joint